 Recycling materials and cultural heritage

-Women with migrant or refugee background
+Women and/or children with migrant or refugee background

 Duration and phases